tonyyo11/tonyyo11.github.io/_posts/2025-03-12-mastering-macos-updates-with-super.md

 Ring 6 - 20%
 Ring 7 - 25%

-**Apple Silicon Authentication:**
+> **Apple Silicon Authentication:**
-The majority of our Macs have a LAPS admin account with a SecureToken, so I have a deployment script that will deploy super with relaunch disabled to do the initial install, and then the script that verifies the LAPS credentials and will trigger super to create a super service account using the LAPS account with the trigger `--auth-service-add-via-admin-account`.
+> The majority of our Macs have a LAPS admin account with a SecureToken, so I have a deployment script that will deploy super with relaunch disabled to do the initial install, and then the script that verifies the LAPS credentials and will trigger super to create a super service account using the LAPS account with the trigger `--auth-service-add-via-admin-account`.
 If for some reason the checks against the LAPS account fail, it reverts to using `--auth-ask-user-to-save-password`

-**Upgrades:**
+> **Upgrades:**
-For any upgrade deployments, I just use a separate script scoped to the appropriate macs with the following triggers:
+> For any upgrade deployments, I just use a separate script scoped to the appropriate macs with the following triggers:
 `--install-macos-major-upgrades`
 `--install-macos-major-version-target=XX`
 `--workflow-reset-super-after-completion`
 >
+---

-Now, lets look at some more scenario examples of how one can configure `super` in the enterprise.
+Now, lets look at even more scenario examples of how one can configure `super` in the enterprise.

 The following scenarios are meant to serve as simplistic examples and are by no means a step-by-step guide on how you, the reader, should/need to configure yourself.